nathansolomon1678/Moosic/README.md

 * Copy feeder playlists into a main playlist (e.g. a family playlist)

 To setup this repository:
+* Fork the repo & clone your fork to your computer
 * Read the code and figure out what it does & how to use it
 * Create the JSON file with necessary info
 * Create an executable script in /etc/cron.daily to run update_playlists.py